bijancamp/candy-store-api/README.md

 ## Next Steps

-Now you have a simple Azure Function App using the FastAPI framework, and you can continue building on it to develop more sophisticated applications.
+Now you have a simple Azure Function App for a candy store API that uses the FastAPI framework, and you can continue building on it to develop more sophisticated applications.

 To learn more about leveraging WSGI and ASGI-compatible frameworks, see [Web frameworks](https://docs.microsoft.com/azure/azure-functions/functions-reference-python?tabs=asgi%2Cazurecli-linux%2Capplication-level#web-frameworks).